-Like Herzerg’s theory, Abraham Maslow’s hierarchy of needs has been used to explore the psychology behind employee motivation.
+Like Herzberg’s theory, Abraham Maslow’s hierarchy of needs has been used to explore the psychology behind employee motivation.

-From an organisational standpoint, this theory suggests that in order to achieve maximum employee motivation and satisfaction, employees must have their basic needs satisfied in a certain order.
+From an organizational standpoint, this theory suggests that in order to achieve maximum employee motivation and satisfaction, employees must have their basic needs satisfied in a certain order.
 These needs are as follows: